 $700 per person

-**Coreluv Refund Policy: All groups and individuals can receive a 100% refund 30 days prior to your scheduled departure date.
+**Coreluv Refund Policy: All groups and individuals may be eligible to receive a full refund (less deposit), up to 30 days prior to departure.
 The refund will only cover ground transportation, lodging and food.
 All prerequisite funds paid to a third party are not subject to a refund (i.e. insurance, background checks, etc.).

 Price includes in-country transportation/drivers, translators, security, lodging and two meals per day (breakfast and dinner) once you arrive in Haiti and until you depart.